imixs/imixs-workflow/src/site/markdown/engine/asyncevents.md

 The *AsyncEventProcessor* is a managed execution service observing the life cycle of a process instance.
 If a process instance reaches a task with a Async Event a asynchronous log event will be created and the targetEvent will be executed after the processing life-cycle is completed.

+### The TransactionID

+A workitem entity is holding a *$transactionID* identifying the last processing life-cycle.
+An *AsyncEvent* is only processed in case the *$transactionID* matches the last transactionID from the workitem.
+In case the *$transactionID* has changed the *AsyncEventProcessor* discards the eventLog entry.
+This mechanism ensures that AsyncEvents are not fired twice or outside the corresponding status.

 ### Configuration

 The AsyncEventProcessor runs on a scheduled base defined by the following environment settings: